There are some amazing kite festivals around the world – you just need to know where to find them, which is where I come in…

 4. Bali Kite Festival

-Bali is an island of immense tropical beauty and excitement – that’s why it attracts around 10 million visitors per year.
+Bali is an island of immense tropical beauty and excitement – that’s why it attracts around 10 million visitors per year around the end of August.
 It is also a fantastic spot for kite fans, with the annual Bali Kite Festival taking place yearly at Sanur Beach.
 Visitors enjoy the eclectic mix of kites, including fish, leaves, and birds.